rach7777/monax-may/content/blog/2018/2018-11-22-introducing-monax-legal-product-studio.md

 Today we announce the Monax Legal Products Studio, a collaborative, solutions-and-tools driven workspace within the Monax platform for businesses, legal and tech professionals to come together.

 Recently we released the [Monax Legal Product Modeler](https://monax.io/blog/2018/09/25/introducing-the-monax-bpmn-engine---the-powerhouse-for-legal-products./) (LPM), a  product authoring tool leveraging a combination of BPMN and Solidity to create, deploy, operate, monitor, and prove Active Agreements.
-The Monax Legal Product Studio is a collaborative commercial environment that leverages the power of the Monax LPM to build market-ready legal templates available for individual or business use.
+The Monax Legal Product Studio (LPS) is a collaborative commercial environment that leverages the power of the Monax LPM to build market-ready legal templates available for individual or business use.
 With Studio, users can create, test and market their work product in a community who understand the promise of legal technology in digital networks.

 {{< image_blog "producer-tester-bpm.jpg" >}}